sergeykhbr/riscv_vhdl/README.md

      - Check Interupt controller
      - and other.

-## Firmware example
+## RISC-V Firmware example for the Rocket-chip

+  RISC-V "Hello World" example is available in ./rocket_soc/fw/boot directory.
-  Use 'fw/boot/' example as a "Hello World" example.
-It implements general functionality, such as:
+It implements general functionality for the Rocket-chip based system, such as:
 + Initial Rocket-chip boot-up
 + Interrupt handling setup
 + UART output